 If you do it right, your engagement in forums and communities can send many positive signals to Google's algorithms, giving you quite some off-page SEO points.

-12. Optimize on-page SEO
+12. Align on-page and off-page SEO

 Specifically, you need to focus on the following:

-Keywords— Make sure to target keywords with a high search volume without excessive competition (especially if your website is new).
+Keywords.
+Make sure to target keywords with a high search volume without excessive competition (especially if your website is new).
 Aim for specific, long-tail keywords until you're ready to tackle the more general ones.

-Page design—Each page on your website needs to provide an enjoyable user experience.
+Page design.
+Each page on your website needs to provide an enjoyable user experience.
 Focus on page speed and responsiveness, as well as content structure to ensure readability.

 By combining the right on-page SEO practices with solid off-page optimization, you'll check all the boxes necessary for ranking high in SERPs.